-Financial aid applicants who meet a cumulative GPA of 2.00 and a cumulative completion rate of 66.67% of their calculated hours at the time of evaluation are considered to be in GOOD STANDING and are otherwise eligible for aid.
+Financial aid applicants who meet a cumulative GPA of 2.0 and a cumulative completion rate of 66.67 percent of their calculated credits at the time of evaluation are considered to be in GOOD STANDING and are otherwise eligible for aid.

 When a student in GOOD STANDING fails to meet the eligibility standards for either completion rate and/or GPA, an automatic WARNING status is enforced.
 The student will be asked to complete a document acknowledging this change in status and the potential impact it may have on aid eligibility.
 If a student in WARNING status fails to meet the cumulative minimum standards for another term, he/she becomes ineligible for aid.

 A student in WARNING status who has failed to meet the cumulative minimums at the end of the next evaluation period will not be eligible for any federal aid.
-This includes grants, work study, institutional scholarships and loans.
+This includes grants, work study, loans, and institutional awards.

 REINSTATEMENT OF AID ELIGIBILITY

-A student may apply for a re-determination of eligibility through the APPEAL process.
-A student may submit an appeal for reinstatement on the basis of 1) mitigating circumstances or 2) after successfully rehabilitating the cumulative 2.0 GPA or better and completion rate of 66.67%.
+A student may apply for a redetermination of eligibility through the APPEAL process.
+A student may submit an appeal for reinstatement on the basis of mitigating circumstances or after successfully rehabilitating the cumulative 2.0 GPA or better and completion rate of 66.67 percent.

 Reinstatement of aid is never automatic.
-A student must apply for re-determination of aid eligibility by completing a COCC Financial Aid Appeal form.
+A student must apply for redetermination of aid eligibility by completing a COCC Financial Aid Appeal form.
 A student may use the appeal process to petition any financial aid action that the law allows.
-Appeals are made through the Financial Aid Office, on the official form and will require the following: an explanation and documentation regarding why the student failed to make SAP and a statement and documentation as to what has changed in the student's situation that would allow the student to meet SAP in future terms.
+Appeals are made through the Financial Aid Office, on the official appeal form and will require the following: an explanation and documentation regarding why the student failed to make Satisfactory Academic Progress and a statement and documentation as to what has changed in the student's situation that would allow the student to meet SAP in future terms.
 Appeals are referred to an Appeal Committee.
 If an appeal is approved, aid eligibility will be restored beginning with the current term and not retroactively.
-Students will typically be allowed one appeal after failing SAP minimums, but additional appeals may be approved on a case by case basis.
+Students will typically be allowed one appeal after failing SAP requirements, but additional appeals may be approved on a case by case basis.

 Current COCC students will typically be allowed to petition for one program change.
-If the appeal is approved, the student's transcript will be re-evaluated for earned/transfer credits that apply to the new program.
-Those credits will be excluded from the requirements for the new program and the student will be given 1.5 times the amount of remaining credits to finish the requirements for the new program.
+If approved, the student will be given 1.5 times the amount of remaining credits to finish the requirements for the new program.

 Returning students who are seeking a new certificate or degree or continuing work on the original course of study will be reviewed on a case by case basis, with consideration given to prior academic history.